pamsilva/sculture/readme.md

 - streamline the db management with make files to ensure schemas were present and up to date
 - would do proper error handling
 - clean up the tests such that we can reset the database everytime, and the scenario setup is simpler

+# notes on executing
+- alembic needs to be initialized and ran after replacing the adequate sqlalchemy.url
+- initialise, generate and run the migrations
+- then, it should be possible to execute the tests with pytest